Hunting Rules and Regulations

 - Hunting Activity and Harvest Reporting: All hunters must report harvest and hunting activity within three days after hunting for each reservation.
 You will not be able to make additional reservations until reporting activity is completed.
 Completing hunting activity and harvest reports for unfilled/non-hunted reservations is also required.
 Hunters with outstanding reports at after the hunting season closes risk losing the privilege to participate in the program

-- Deer Management Focus Areas: The New York State Department of Environmental Conservation has announced the continuation of the Deer Management Focus Area (DMFA) for 60,000 acres surrounding Ithaca.
+- Deer Management Focus Areas: The New York State Department of Environmental Conservation has continued to implement the Deer Management Focus Area (DMFA) for 60,000 acres surrounding Ithaca.
 This program was established in central Tompkins County to intensify use of hunting to assist communities with the burden of overabundant deer populations.
 The DMFA program is established to reduce total deer populations within the focus area by providing more time and more tags to hunters who can gain access to huntable land.
-Hunters who register to participate in the focus area program may legally harvest two antlerless deer per day during the regular season and during a special DMFA season from the second Saturday in January through January 31, 2021.
+Hunters who register to participate in the focus area program may legally harvest two antlerless deer per day during the regular season and during a special DMFA season from the second Saturday in January through January 31, 2024.
 REGISTER for the Deer Management Focus Area.

 - Small Game Hunting: Small game hunting is not allowed under your Cornell Deer Management Program Permit.
 In order to request a small game permit and locate areas that are open to small game hunting on University property, please visit the Arnot Forest website.

-- Youth Firearm Hunt: Cornell Botanic Gardens is NOT participating in this year’s youth firearm hunt.
+- Special Seasons: Cornell Botanic Gardens is NOT participating in this year’s youth firearm hunt.
 Youth firearm hunting during this season is prohibited.
 Similarly, no hunting is allowed in our program during the new holiday hunt (December 26-January 1).